ivw/trendscript/README.md

 ```
 // Example: 5-year personal finance forecast
-// Play around with variables and rules, and see what kind of effect it has on the chart!
+// Play around with variables and rules, and see how it affects the chart

 var account = 10000 { label: "Checking account" }
 var investment = 0